Meet Our Team

 Shane Parker received his Bachelor’s degree in History Education from Appalachian State University in 2013 before returning to the same institution to receive his Masters Degree in History in 2015.
 Before coming to Equinox in 2017, Shane worked as the director of a small private school, and he was also an English and History instructor at Coastal Community College in Jacksonville, NC.
 Shane teaches all of the English and History classes at Equinox.
 His goal is to challenge his students to be critical thinkers through vigorous discussion and debate.
 Furthermore, with history and English alike, Shane works to engage his students by making the past come alive in his lessons.

-Alexis earned her Masters of Education at the University of Arizona while enjoying hiking the Grand Canyon.
-Since then she has shared her love of math and science with students all over the world.
-Recently she has taught with US Embassy Schools in China, Saudi Arabia, and Pakistan.
+Alexis has shared her love of math and science with students all over the world.
+She has taught with US Embassy Schools in China, Saudi Arabia, and Pakistan.
 Living overseas helped her realize her passion for working with diverse learners.
-She is currently pursuing her add-on licensure in Special Education.
 Her teaching philosophy focuses on empowering students to feel confident and find the best in themselves.
+Alexis has an M.Ed and a post-masters degree in Special Education.
 She is thrilled to be a part of the Equinox community and the difference we are making in students’ lives.